xiix0/scam/README.md

-How apt the poor are to be proud.
+The fashion wears out more apparel than the man.
-		-- William Shakespeare, "Twelfth-Night"
+		-- William Shakespeare, "Much Ado About Nothing"